VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 [^1]: J. H. Cobb, *A Manual Containing Information Respecting the Growth of the Mulberry Tree, with Suitable Directions for the Culture of Silk.
 In Three Parts* (Boston: Carter, Hendee, and Babcock, 1833), 13.
+[^2]: United States Department of Treasury Doc.
+No. 158
 [^2]: Cobb, *A Manual Containing Information*.